Fall Prevention, Fall Arrest and Fall Restraint

 Designed to safeguard workers once a fall has occurred, fall arrest systems represent the least preferred and highest risk option.
 It's crucial to have a meticulously prepared rescue plan in place when utilising a fall arrest system.

 There are two main types of fall arrest systems: general and personal.
-Personal systems incorporate equipment like harnesses and lanyards with shock absorbers, while general systems encompass safety nets and catch platforms, often used alongside scaffolding.
+Personal systems incorporate equipment like harnesses and lanyards with shock absorbers, while general systems include safety nets and catch platforms, often used alongside scaffolding.

 FALL RESTRAINT SYSTEM